 Since 2015, an animal welfare initiative (AWI) in Germany has been implementing higher animal welfare standards in pig and poultry farming on a broader basis.
 It involves participating retailers paying 6.25 ct. per kg of pork and poultry meat sold into a fund.
 This compensation is intended to support farmers in implementing higher animal welfare standards (ITW, 2018).
-Among the various labels providing higher animal welfare standards, since 2013 there is the German animal welfare label "For more animal welfare" (in German: "Für Mehr Tierschutz"), initiated by the German animal protection league (DTB, 2018).
-Furthermore, a governmental animal welfare label (in German: "Staatliches Tierwohllabel") will be put on the market in 2018 (BMEL, 2018) and aims to ensure increased animal welfare measures and economic gain for farmers.
-Thus, there are governmental as well as private initiatives that aim to improve animal welfare in intensive livestock production.
-All of these AWPs require higher animal welfare standards (e.g. more space in the barn).
-However, there are different possibilities within the programs to ensure higher standards of animal welfare.
-One the one hand these can be small changes, without major alterations, or visible changes, such as the possibility to have manipulable materials for the animals, as it is usual in the AWI.
-There are also programs that require higher changes to improve animal welfare (e.g. outdoor access).
-These aspects can have a different impact on the investment, operational costs and management of pig farms and on farmers' attitude towards AWPs and their willingness to participate in it.
+Among the various labels, there is the German animal welfare label "For more animal welfare" (in German: "Für Mehr Tierschutz"), initiated by the German animal protection league (DTB, 2018) and a plan for a state animal welfare label (in German: "Staatliches Tierwohllabel") which will be put on the market in 2018 (BMEL, 2018) and aims to ensure increased animal welfare measures and economic gain for farmers.

-Many market studies indicate increased willingness amongst consumers to pay a premium for meat and meat products produced under higher animal welfare standards and thus some sales potential for animal welfare products (Pirsich et al., 2017; Heise et al., 2016; Zühlsdorf et al., 2016; Van Loo et al., 2014; Fernyhough, 2012; Makdisi and Marggraf, 2011; Schulze et al., 2008).
-Furthermore, in countries such as the Netherlands and England, AWPs have existed for some years now and thus have achieved a broad market penetration, (Weinrich et al., 2014).
-However, the current market share in Germany remains low (Weinrich et al., 2015; Schulze et al, 2008).
-The long-term success of AWPs depends on several factors.
+Although many market studies indicate increased willingness amongst consumers to pay higher prices for meat and meat products produced under higher animal welfare standards and thus some sales potential for animal welfare products (Zühlsdorf et al., 2016; Schulze et al., 2008; Makdisi und Marggraf, 2011; Fernyhough, 2012; Van Loo et al., 2014; Heise et al., 2016; Pirsich et al., 2017), the current market share in most European countries remains low (Vanhonacker und Verbeke, 2014; de Jonge et al., 2015; Schulze et al., 2008; Weinrich et al., 2015).
+However, the long-term success of these programs depends on several factors.
 On the one hand, consumers' shopping behaviour at the point of sale crucially influences the expansion of products from AWPs.
 On the other hand, stakeholders' acceptance along the food supply chain for meat and meat products and their willingness to take part in AWPs strongly determines whether an AWP will succeed or not.
-Farmers are considered one of the most important stakeholder groups for the successful implementation of enhanced animal welfare standards because they are directly involved in production (Theuvsen et al., 2016; Fernyhough, 2012; Deimel et al., 2010a; Franz et al., 2010; Gulbrandsen, 2006; Golan et al., 2000).
+Farmers are considered one of the most important stakeholder groups for the successful implementation of enhanced animal welfare standards because they are directly involved in production (Theuvsen et al., 2016; Fernyhough, 2012; Deimel et al., 2010a; Franz et al., 2010; Golan et al., 2000; Gulbrandsen, 2006).

 Germany is Europe's largest pig producer and ranks third in the world behind China and the USA (BMEL 2014b).
-There is a high number of pig farmers in Germany (~24.000 pig farms) (DBV 2017) and pig farming practices are predominantly consistent, providing a high degree of standardization and facilitating the definition of criteria animal welfare measures for AWPs.
+There is a high number of pig farmers in Germany (24.000) (DBV 2017) and pig farming practices are predominantly consistent, providing a high degree of standardization and facilitating the definition of criteria animal welfare measures for AWPs.
 As a result, pig production provides a good opportunity to implement AWPs in the meat market (Deimel et al., 2010a).
 In Germany most of pig farmers market their meat on the "spot market", and are not bound by long-term contracts with other production stages.
 It is therefore quite difficult to establish higher FAW standards on a voluntary basis if farmers have doubts about the system and its requirements or its chances of long-term success (Deimel et al., 2010b).
-A higher degree of vertical integration could probably help to enhance the willingness to participate in AWPs.
-A study of Heise and Theuvsen (2016) indicates that poultry farmers have the most positive attitude towards AWPs compared to pig- and cattle farmers, which might depend on the vertical integration of the chain for poultry production where all stakeholders along the supply chain closely work together.
-Several researches found that the willingness to participate in AWPs and to establish higher animal welfare standards is related to farmers' attitudes towards AWPs (Heise, 2017d; Gocsik et al., 2015; Franz et al., 2012).
-Furthermore, it has already been shown that the attitudes of farmers strongly correlate with the actual behaviour (e.g. handling the animals) (Breuer et al., 2000; Colemann et al., 1998).

-However, so far there have been only a few studies investigating the attitudes of German pig farmers towards higher animal welfare standards and their willingness to participate in these so-called AWPs (e.g. Franz et al., 2012).
-Thus, the aim of this study is to identify different groups of pig farmers, with regard to their basic attitudes toward AWPs and their willingness to participate in these programs.
+However, so far there have been only a few studies investigating the attitudes of German pig farmers towards higher animal welfare standards and their willingness to participate in these so-called AWPs (Franz et al., 2012).
+Thus, the aim of this study is to identify different clusters of pig farmers, with regard to their attitudes toward FAW and AWPs and their willingness to participate in these programs.
 Previous research from other European countries (Bock and van Huik, 2007; Bruckmeier and Prutzer, 2007) will be used, combined with a comprehensive empirical study.
-The empirical results have important managerial implications for farmers and provide a starting point for stakeholder who initiate AWPs.
-So they can design tailor-made strategies to increase the market penetration of AWPs for products from pig production.
+The empirical results have important managerial implications and provide a starting point for the design of tailor-made strategies to increase the market penetration of AWPs for products from pig production.

-2 Material and Methods
+Material and Methods